Savasana / Shavasana / (also called the relaxation pose, corpse pose, and the cozy pose) ©

 - Rest your calves on a chair seat with your back on the floor.

 - Lie on your side.
 Support your head with a pillow and place another one between your knees to keep your head, neck, and spine aligned.
 Side-sleeping improves airflow of the breath and may make it easier for the brain to clear out amyloid beta, a waste product.
 Choose whichever side is most comfortable for you.
 Take into consideration that being on your left side can prevent heartburn, aid digestion, and may improve immunity.
-Lying on your right side can encourage calmness since it activates the left hemisphere of the brain (ida nadi).
+Lying on your right side can encourage calmness by activating the relaxation response ( parasympathetic nervous system), and the left hemisphere of the brain (ida nadi).

 - Sit in a chair.
 With legs uncrossed, either have your feet flat on the floor, use the footrest on a recliner, or rest your legs on another chair facing you.
 Place the chair back against a wall to rest your head against.
 Other options are to sit on the floor while leaning your back against a wall with a bolster at a comfortable angle (try 45 degrees).